pbmarcano/til/_posts/2018-02-21-how-to-use-an-index-on-a-collections-partial.markdown

 categories: rails
 ---

-When iterating through a collection in a rails view, typically use a block to do so right in my view.
+When iterating through a collection in a rails view, I typically use a block to do so right in my view.

 If I need different id's in the DOM for each element, it's quickly achievable with the `with_index` method which provides the index of each item as it iterates.